PascalHonegger/JassTracker/README.md

 The repository has also been configured to automatically build `Documentaton/out/main.pdf` and `Documentation/out/diff.pdf` upon every push onto gitlab.
 These can be found within `CI/CD -> Jobs -> Artifacts`.
 Take a look at `.gitlab-ci.yml` for more information.

 You may use the `Documentation/releases` directory to store and commit individual versions of your documentation and diffs for convenience.

-# Current high-level todos in need of discussion/consensus between MeFa & KaTh

-- Does it make sense to include the meeting minutes as part of the project documentation? (currently not included)
-- Does it make sense to switch chapters "Requirements" and "Domain Analysis"? (typically, DA is based on the information documented in RE)